lawrips/redis-live/README.md

 * Autocompletion for commands
 * Free form querying (e.g. "SET hello world", "GET hello")
 * Server stats
-* Cluster support and info
+* Cluster support and status
 * Authentication
+* Standalone client library

 Still changing daily, so not worth trying yet - but if you want to give it a shot, feel free.